Coral Reef Conservation Fund 2022 REQUEST FOR PROPOSALS

 Lbs nutrients avoided (annual)

-Improved management practices - Acres under improved management (in-water)
+Marine habitat management - Acres under improved management

 Fishing effort - g/m2 of fish biomass